Why Does My Cat Love Treats?

 Is It Okay to Give My Cat Treats?

-If your cat’s treat seems to be a reasonably nutritious food, you might feel better about giving your cat treats than you would if the treat ingredients are not so great.
-Here is what to look for……
+Even if you are giving your cats treats as an occasional snack, if your cat’s treat seems to be a reasonably nutritious food, you might feel better about giving your cat treats than you would if the treat ingredients are not so great.

-An article on the Scientific American website informs us that your cat is an obligate carnivore, meaning your cat requires a diet that is predominately protein, and most of that protein should be animal protein.
+An article on the Scientific American website informs us that your cat is an obligate carnivore, meaning your cat requires a diet that is predominately meat.

-If you find meat products in the first three ingredients, I would consider that a good thing, especially if all three of the first three are meat products.
+If you find at least one meat product in the first three ingredients, I would consider that a good thing.

 My blog post Why Are Cats Picky Eaters? has more detailed information on what you ought to look for when choosing food or treats for your kitty.